 This meant that their teas could win the coveted status of ‘tribute teas’.
 Oolong cultivation in Taiwan was developed during the 1860s by Scottish merchant adventurer, John Dodd, who encouraged farmers to grow and trade in the tea.
 Taiwan is still a leading producer of fine oolongs.
 Since the 1970s the governments of both China and Taiwan have promoted and protected the production of quality oolongs.
 Quality has steadily improved and oolong is now among the fastest growing categories in the fine tea market.

-Oolong tea contains fewer antioxidant polyphenols than green tea, but research has shown that it may have other health benefits such as helping with weight loss (as part of a diet) and combating cholesterol.
+Oolong tea is high in antioxidant polyphenols and research has shown that it may have other health benefits such as combating cholesterol and possibly helping with weight loss.
 The Chinese claim oolong is good for the heart, skin, and teeth.
 Other studies have shown that drinking oolong tea can help reduce high blood pressure and combat heart disease.